-Shagufta Kausar and Shafqat Emmanuel, a Pakistani married couple in their 30s, were sentenced to death for blasphemy in April 2014 after Shagufta allegedly sent blasphemous text messages to a local cleric and a lawyer.
-Their appeal hearing has been postponed repeatedly.
+Shagufta Kausar (52) and Shafqat Emmanuel (49), a Pakistani married couple, were sentenced to death for blasphemy in April 2014 after Shagufta allegedly sent blasphemous text messages to a local cleric and a lawyer.
+Their appeal hearing was postponed repeatedly but they were eventually acquitted by the Pakistan High Court on 3 June 2021 and reunited with their children in a safe place.

 Shafqat is paralysed from the waist down, having fractured his spine in an accident in 2004.
 He has spent months in hospital because of extremely painful bedsores all over his body.
 Shagufta and Shafqat lived with their children in a church compound in Gojra, Punjab Province, and she supported the family by working as a cleaner.
 They are being held in different prisons about 250 km apart and have not seen each other since 2014: Shafqat is in Faisalabad District Jail, while Shagufta is in Multan Jail, where Asia Bibi was imprisoned – during the last phase of Asia’s detention, they were cell neighbours.
 Shagufta and Shafqat are both reported to be suffering from depression.
 Their four children, who are being cared for by their paternal aunt, are unable to visit for safety reasons.

 The messages were written in English, but Shagufta and Shafqat have said they could not have written the texts because they are illiterate.
 They are unable to write proper Urdu, let alone English.

 Local police registered a blasphemy case against the couple on the complaint of Muhammad Hussain and lawyer Anwar Mansoor Goraya.
 Gojra City Police arrested Shagufta and Shafqat on 21 July 2013 and charged them with blasphemy under Sections 295-B (insulting the Koran, punishable by life imprisonment) and 295-C (insulting Mohammad, punishable by death).
 On 4 April 2014, a sessions court in Toba Tek Singh, Punjab Province, sentenced them to death.